bambooforest/IntroDataScience_Spring_2022/3_data/README.md

 types are there?

 Second, load a dataset of an external source, e.g., from a CSV file or a spreadsheet.
 Recall, there’s lots of open data out there!
-ONe very interesting website that I recently came across from my colleague [Alena Witzlack](https://en.linguistics.huji.ac.il/people/alena-witzlack-makarevich) is [The Pudding](https://pudding.cool), which publishes stories on data
+One very interesting website that I recently came across from my colleague [Alena Witzlack](https://en.linguistics.huji.ac.il/people/alena-witzlack-makarevich) is [The Pudding](https://pudding.cool), which publishes stories on data